aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/worksheet-views/show-and-hide-rows-columns-and-scroll-bars/_index.md

 ```

 {{% alert color="primary" %}}
-While making a hidden column visible, if you need to restore it to previously assigned width or to its original width, please unhide the column with a negative width.
-For example: worksheet.Cells.unhideColumn(5, -1)
+While making a hidden column visible, if you need to restore it to its previously assigned width or its original width, please unhide the column with a negative width.
+For example: `worksheet.getCells().unhideColumn(5, -1)`
 {{% /alert %}}

 ### **Hide Rows and Columns**

 Developers can hide a row or column by calling the [**hideRow(number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#hideRow-number-) and [**hideColumn(number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#hideColumn-number-) methods of the [**getCells()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getCells--) collection respectively.
-Both methods take the row and column index as a parameter to hide the specific row or column.
+Both methods take the row or column index as a parameter to hide the specific row or column.

 ```javascript
 const path = require("path");